luiz-cardozo/par-mais-fullstack-challenge/README.md

 ## Submission Guidelines

-* Please submit your program by sending a zip file or GitHub repository to ti[at]parmais.com.br.
+* Please submit a link to your solution to ti[at]parmais.com.br.

 * The submission should contain the [FOLLOW-UP.md](./FOLLOW-UP.md) file with answers to the follow-up questions.